Best direct private lenders of personal loans in Canada

 Can I get a private personal loan with bad credit?

 There are private bad credit personal loans in Canada, but be prepared to pay a high interest rate.
-Bad credit borrowers are charged higher rates to offset the risk that they’ll default on the loan.
+Bad credit borrowers are charged high rates to offset the risk that they’ll default on the loan.
 The following tips may help you get approved if you have poor credit:

 • Get a secured personal loan.
 A secured personal loan requires collateral like your car or home to reduce the lender’s risk.
 Make sure you can afford repayments.
 If not, the lender can seize your asset.

 • Get pre-approved.
-Some direct private lenders like Mogo and Fairstone offer loan preapproval and a quote within minutes — without impacting your credit score.
+Some direct private lenders like Mogo and Fairstone offer loan preapproval and a quote within minutes—without impacting your credit score.
 A full credit pull is typically required afterwards to complete your application.

 • Rebuild your credit before applying.
 Pay your bills on time and try to reduce your debt before applying for a loan.
 Doing this will boost your credit score and show lenders that you’re a responsible borrower.